 Black is a timeless color, absolutely clean and classic.
 It never goes out of style, and as interior design trends move on, we only find new, more amazing ways to employ black in our spaces.

 Painting a whole room black will make it feel a little like a cave.
 But accenting a wall in flat black can instantly make the space feel chic in a way no other color can.
 Don’t be afraid to style the rest of the room in light colors to lean into the contrast of that accent wall.

 Like black, white is a staple in interior design that isn’t going anywhere.
 But bright white can be too sterile for most spaces.
 The perfect compromise is the warmer, softer stone white.
-Sherwin – Williams Creamy, Alabaster and pure white are great example of this.
+Sherwin – Williams Creamy, Alabaster, and pure white are great examples of this.

 Stone white can be used almost anywhere you want to use it.
 Paint the whole room white, add some stone-white furniture, and put in a few accent pieces in jewel tones, and you’ll have a room that feels like a palace.
 Or use stone white to offset some of the louder colors on this list, creating the perfect balance of visual weight.

 Keeping up with the latest in interior design is a great way to make sure your home never gets out of date.
 If your space needs a refresh, these colors will keep you on the edge of cool, while making sure your home is picture-perfect.
 If you choose the right color, your living space could become timeless.
 Which color will you bring into your home?